AKCE: SledovaniTV ZDARMA k TESLA MediaBox XA300 » více zde

 Conclusion of the Purchase Contract - the Buyer's order is a draft Purchase Contract and the Purchase Contract itself is concluded at the moment of delivery of the Seller's binding consent to the Buyer's draft (binding confirmation of the order by the Seller).
 From this moment on, mutual rights and obligations between the Buyer and the Seller arise, which are defined in the Purchase Agreement and these GTC.

 General Terms and Conditions (GTC) - the contractual agreement between the Seller and the Buyer in this document.
 The Buyer agrees to these Terms and Conditions valid and effective at the time of sending his/her order and is bound by them from the time of conclusion of the Purchase Agreement.
 The Buyer has the opportunity to become acquainted with these T&C before the actual execution of his order and is notified of them sufficiently in advance (they are provided to the Buyer or are available in complete form on the Seller's website so that the Buyer has the opportunity to become acquainted with them before the conclusion of the contract).
 By sending his order, the Buyer confirms that he has become acquainted with these T&C and that he agrees to them.

 Price, Order and Form of Payment

 1) The prices of the goods are listed in the online catalogue.
 The price of the product always corresponds to the price listed in the online catalogue on the day the order is delivered to the Seller.
 The price list of the goods can be found on the website www.inter-sat.cz and is not part of these terms and conditions.

+3) The minimum order price for shipping outside the Czech and Slovak Republics is CZK 5000 (EUR 200).
 In case of an order below this amount, we do not ship the goods.